umtince/umutflix/README.md

 # umutflix
-A desktop video streaming app clone
+My first attempt at programming a Java GUI application.
+This is a desktop video streaming app clone